 How can I help prevent tooth decay?

 There are several things that you can do to help keep your child from developing cavities.
 First, take them to the dentist regularly.
 Dentists can recommend specific programs of brushing, flossing and preventive care to implement at home.
 When combined with regular dental care and a balanced diet, these oral hygiene routines can help your child learn all the good oral habits they need to enjoy a lifetime of smiles.
-We also encourage you to ask our dentist about sealants, fluoride and other professional preventive treatments.
+We also encourage you to ask our dentists about sealants, fluoride and other professional preventive treatments.

 Do special needs children have special dental needs?

 In many cases, yes.
 Individuals with special needs are often more susceptible to tooth decay, oral trauma, gum disease and other dental conditions.
 They may also have difficulty maintaining good dental habits at home.
-Our dentists have received the training necessary to provide children with special needs with the care they need to keep their smiles healthy, and they will work with you to design a preventive care plan that meets your child’s unique needs.
+Our dentists and team have received the training necessary to provide children with special needs with the care they need to keep their smiles healthy, and they will work with you to design a preventive care plan that meets your child’s unique needs.

 How can I prevent dental problems in my special child’s mouth?